malavika-vm/Life-Expectency-Predictive-Model/README.md

 ---

-## 📂 Repository Structure
+##  Repository Structure

-📄 data.csv #original data from WHO
+📄 data.csv #original data from WHO.
-📄 data_cleaning.R  #R code to clean and organise the data 📄 Fitting_Models.R #R code to detect outliers and fitting various linear models 📄 README.md # Project summary and structure
+📄 data_cleaning.R  #R code to clean and organise the data.
+📄 Fitting_Models.R #R code to detect outliers and fitting various linear models.
+📄 README.md # Project summary and structure.
-📄 requirements.R # R packages
+📄 requirements.R # R packages.

 ---

-## 💻 Reproducibility & Version Control
+##  Reproducibility & Version Control

 From the beginning of the project, we emphasized **reproducibility**.
 All code was tracked using **Git**, and we maintained clear documentation and structure to support collaboration and transparency.

 ---

-## 🚀 Future Work
+##  Future Work

 - Apply **nonlinear regression models** for temporal predictions
 - Deepen the time series analysis using ARIMA or LSTM